South Korea says willing to establish talks with North Korea – DW – 08/15/2024

 South Korea says willing to establish talks with North KoreaAugust 15, 2024

-South Korean President Yoon Suk Yeol on Thursday called for a working-level consultative body with North Korea to alleviate tensions between the neighbors and resuming economic cooperation.
+South Korean President Yoon Suk Yeol on Thursday called for a working-level consultative body with North Korea to alleviate tensions between the neighbors and resume economic cooperation.

 The new inter-Korean working group "could take up any issue ranging from relieving tensions to economic cooperation, people-to-people and cultural exchanges, and disaster and climate-change responses," Yoon said in an address on Thursday.